mlegoul/Node.js/README.md

 ### 1) Summary :

-  > Realization of a backend that calls and transforms an rss flow in JSON and displays it via an interface in angular 9.
+  > Realization of a backend that calls and transforms an rss flow in JSON and displays.
+Later, the rss stream will be displayed in a timeline with an front in Angular 9.

 ### 2) Installation :